Ideas & Insights / All Grantee Impact Stories / Ideas & Insights Grantee Impact Story

 “It’s hard to talk about.”

-A Brazilian native and senior research associated at the University of Oxford, Berenguer stayed until December that year.
+A Brazilian native and senior researcher at the University of Oxford, Berenguer stayed until December that year.
 She returns annually for six months, so was in the Amazon again in 2023 when more fires burned.
 She developed pneumonia from inhaling the smoke, as well as a trauma-related gastric condition.

 • Dr. Erika Berenguer in the middle of a burning forest in the Brazilian Amazon in November 2023.
 Credit- Marizilda Cruppe_Rede Amazônia Sustentável